 When you open up the cabinet under your bathroom sink and see water, chances are good that you have a leak.
 Part of knowing how to fix a leak in a bathroom sink is figuring out exactly where the leak is coming from.
-Once you know where the leak originates you can repair or replace the defective part.
+Once you know where the leak originates, you can repair or replace the defective part.

-Bad Sink Drain Flange
+Clean the Sink Drain Flange

 Shut off the water to the house.

-Use a pair of channel lock pliers to loosen the slip nut that attaches the sink trap to the main drain line coming from the wall.
+Use a pair of tongue-and-groove pliers to loosen the slip nut that attaches the sink trap to the main drain line coming from the wall.
 Loosen the nut without disconnecting the sink trap.
 Disconnect the sink trap from the drain coming from the sink by loosening the slip nut connector.
 Pull down slightly on the sink trap to remove it from the sink pipe and swing the sink trap out of your way.

-Use channel lock pliers to remove the slip nut connecting the sink drain pipe to the sink drain.
+Use tongue-and-groove pliers to remove the slip nut connecting the sink drain pipe to the sink drain.
 If your sink drain has a built in stopper this will not be necessary.
 You will need to disconnect the stopper mechanism from the pull stem.
 There is a thumbscrew that connects the two.
 Turn the thumb screw counterclockwise to release the stopper mechanism.

 Roll a small ball of plumber's putty in the palm of your hands to form a thin rope.
 Set the rope of plumber's putty on the underside of the sink drain flange.
 Set the sink drain back into the sink and press it firmly in place.
 Attach the retaining nut to the sink drain from underneath the sink.

-Replace Sink Drain Pipes
+Replace the Sink Drain Pipes

 Shut off water to the house.